RodrigoZelada/minimal-mistakes/_posts/2017-03-10-applied-mathematics-in-interferometry.md

 <h1> Results </h1>

-Now, we are ables to recontruct the image from radio astronomical data.
+Now, we are able to recontruct an image given radio astronomical data.
 In order to read the data we use SQL and solve the minimization problem with Gradient Descent algorithm.
 We put 2 differents figures, with and without entropy and the image together with his respective noise.

 <center>